vapor-ware/synse-server/docs/source/devicebuses.rst

 ====================

-At the heart of Synse Server is the notion of "device bus" (or "devicebus"), which is so-named due to the original single-purpose PLC bus, and can now be said to describe "devices and busses" supported by Synse Server.
+At the heart of Synse Server is the notion of "device bus" (or "devicebus"), which is so-named due to the original single-purpose PLC bus, and can now be said to describe "devices and buses" supported by Synse Server.
 Currently, there are six supported devicebus interfaces:
  - :ref:`synse-server-plc-device`
  - :ref:`synse-server-ipmi-device`